kohsuke/ajaxterm4j/src/site/markdown/index.md

 Finally, instantiate a terminal.
 The first parameter is the ID or the element of the DIV element.
 The second argument is an option hash:

-    new ajaxterm.Terminal("myTestTerminal",{width:80,height:25,endpoint:""});
+    new ajaxterm.Terminal("myTestTerminal",{width:80,height:25,endpoint:"path/to/somewhere"});

-Refer to the javadoc of the `Session` class.
+Glueing together the server-side is up to you.
 Depending on the web framework of your choice, how you intergrate this with your webapp will be different.

-Also see the demo webapp application.
+Basically,

+1. For each terminal session, a `Session` instance needs to be created.
+   (multiple clients can connect to the same `Session` instance to create screencast-like effect.)
+1. The URL specified in the `endpoint` parameter needs to call into `Session.handleUpdate`

+Refer to the javadoc of the `Session` class for more details.

+Demo application
+---
+The source tree contains a demo application that you can run with `mvn install; cd webapp; mvn jetty:run`